-Marie (or Maria) Metcalf, who, undertook a survey of all residents of the neighborhood in order to determine the level of interest in a new Sunday school.
-She was assisted in her effort by her neighbor, Mrs. Joseph Kellogg.
+Maria Metcalf began a survey of all residents of the neighborhood in order to determine the level of interest in a new Sunday school.

 The Kelloggs were important figures in the formation of Asylum Hill Congregational Church.
 Joseph Kellogg attended the first meetings at the American Asylum on February 3 and February 6, 1864, and it could well be that his wife’s efforts with Marie Metcalf encouraged him to get involved.
 I’m still looking for Mrs. Kellogg’s name.

 Swartz, Melva J., “Hill Church Will Observe Anniversary,” Hartford Courant, March 18, 1940, page 1.

 Unattributed, “Rev. Dr. Joseph H. Twichell Honored at Anniversary of His Church,” Hartford Courant, March 24, 1915, page 16.